Michael-Mattsson/3-Statement-Model/README.md

 Acknowledgments:
 Special thanks to breakingintowallstreet.com for providing the Otis case study and to the financial community for their insights and contributions to financial modeling practices.

-Note:
-Please refer to the README file and comments within the Excel model for additional information and guidance on navigating the model effectively.